 A significant number of those incarcerated are affected by trauma.
 Since part of correctional facilities’ goals is to affect behavior change and rehabilitation, ensuring that re-traumatization does not take place within its halls must be paramount.

-Together, they will unpack the nitty-gritty involved in operating a trauma-resilient jail by looking at the neuroscience involved, symptoms, and action items to implement a trauma-informed approach.
-Specifics they delved into include:
+This webinar will unpack the nitty-gritty involved in operating a trauma-resilient jail by looking at the neuroscience involved, symptoms, and action items to implement a trauma-informed approach.

 - An overview of trauma – what it is, who are affected by trauma in the correctional facilities, and how trauma impacts human behavior.

 - Complacency as the unexpected effect when trauma exposure is chronic and prolonged, and its stages.